 Libraries that support RBDigital Magazines and Zinio for Libraries

 There are many libraries that are partnering with RBDigital for accessing this service.
 Large library systems with this service include Boston Public Library, DC Public Libraries, Los Angeles Public Libraries, Chicago Public Libraries, and more.
 Smaller library systems also are partnering with RBDigital and Zinio, so check to see if yours participates.
-Speaking of libraries, read more about college libraries and their services here.

 Getting an account